rastersoft/autovala/README.md

 are prepended by an asterisk.

 Let's say that the version number is incorrect; we want the version number 0.1.0.
-So I edit the file and modify it to look like this:
+So we edit the file and modify it (incorrectly) to look like this:

     ### AutoVala Project ###
     autovala_version: 1